 Since 2000, HopeBUILDERS has been helping people in the Kansas City Metro area live in Safety, Comfort, and Dignity.
 HopeBUILDERS exists to ensure that those in need, those in our own back yards, are not forgotten.

 The HopeBUILDERS’ philosophy is based on close cooperation between the homeowner, the non-profit, and many partner organizations.
 HopeBUILDERS provides the project management, administration, labor, and arranges with partner organizations and donors to secure the project funding.

 What We Do

-We help disadvantaged people maintain or repair their homes.
-“Disadvantaged” generally means elderly or disabled, but may also include low income families.
+We help people in need maintain or repair their homes.
+Generally our clients are elderly or people with disabilities, but may also include low income families.
 Examples of the types of work performed includes: